TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 ## Free

 As the name implies, this is a block of pages that is immediately available for usage.
 This excludes the cached memory.
 A low free memory does not mean a problem if the Standby value is high.
 This number can reach below <100 MB, and even touch 0 MB momentarily.
-It’s fine so long there is plenty of cached.
-I’d generally keep this number > 500 MB for server VM and >100 MB for VDI VM.
+It's fine so long there is plenty of cached.
+I'd generally keep this number > 500 MB for server VM and >100 MB for VDI VM.
 I set a lower number for VDI because they add up.
-If you have 10K users, that’s 1 TB of RAM.
+If you have 10K users, that's 1 TB of RAM.

 When a Guest OS frees up a memory page, it normally just updates its list of free memory; it does not release it.
 This list is not exposed to the hypervisor, and so the physical page remains claimed by the VM.
 This is why the Consumed counter in vCenter remains high when the Active counter has long dropped.
 Because the hypervisor has no visibility into the Guest OS, you may need to deploy an agent to get visibility into your application.
 You should monitor both at the Guest OS level (for example, Windows and Red Hat) and at the application level (for example, MS SQL Server and Oracle).
 Check whether there is excessive paging or the Guest OS experiences a hard [page fault](https://en.wikipedia.org/wiki/Page_fault).
 For Windows, you can use tools such as *pfmon*, a page fault monitor.